 Lyft Keyword research

-We did a quick keyword research for Lyft based in the USA.
-We have shared the details at the end of this post.
+We conducted keyword research for Lyft in the USA, with detailed findings shared at the end of this post.

-The Search Score ranges from 5 to 100.
-The score represents the number of users who are searching for a specific keyword compared to other keyword options in the App Store and Google Play.
+One key metric we use is Volume, which ranges from 5 to 100.
+This score reflects how many users are searching for a specific keyword compared to others on the App Store and Google Play.

 Going back to the results that we got, here’s how Lyft’s ranking looks like: